Certificate of Applied Science (CAS)

 - Power Train: Chassis and Maintenance: Includes the design, operation, diagnosis, and service procedures for power train and chassis components used in heavy-duty equipment, trucks and agricultural applications

-- Hydraulics and Preventative Maintenance: Diagnostic analysis and overhaul of pumps, valves and cylinders is covered in both the lab and classroom settings
+- Hydraulics and Preventative Maintenance: Diagnostic analysis and overhaul of pumps, valves, and cylinders are covered in both the lab and classroom settings

 - Electrical Systems: Covers electrical systems (charging, starting, wiring and schematic systems) on automotive,